Claim Against the Council for Personal Injury

 Beacon Law are a specialist firm of personal injury solicitors with tons of experience in dealing with claims against the council.
 We provide a high level of service to all our clients and work hard to ensure you receive the highest level of compensation for your injuries.

 Beacon Law is regulated by the Solicitors Regulation Authority.
+We offer our services on a no win, no fee basis, which means you won’t need to pay for our services if your case fails.
 To find out about our no win, no fee claim funding and legal fees, have a look at the funding section on our website.

-If you’ve suffered injury as a result of local authority negligence or breach of duty, then please call us today on 0330 1332 857 to start your claim or complete our contact form at the top of the page to request a call back.
+If you’ve suffered injury as a result of local authority negligence or breach of duty, then please call our team today on 0330 1332 857 to start your claim or complete our contact form at the top of the page to request a call back, or contact us using our live chat facility.